 The Illinois School Code (105 ILCS 5/26-1) and case law permit a parent or legal guardian to educate his or her child at home if instruction is given in the English language.
 Parents or legal guardians are responsible for providing a child with an organized educational program and using appropriate materials and teaching methods in order to satisfy statutory requirements.

-Please be aware that the State of Illinois Board of Education requests that parents and guardians of home-schooled children complete the Home Schooling Registration form and email it to email@example.com.
+Please be aware that the Illinois State Board of Education (ISBE) requests that parents or legal guardians of homeschooled children complete the Home Schooling Registration form and email it to email@example.com.

-In addition, if parents choose to educate their child at home, CPS requests that they complete the Chicago Public Schools Statement of Assurance and provide a letter that describes the manner in which they will be instructing their child at home.
-This documentation should be filed with CPS annually for each child.
+In addition, if parents or legal guardians choose to educate their child at home, CPS requests that they complete the Chicago Public Schools Statement of Assurance and provide a letter indicating the manner in which they will be instructing their child at home.
+This documentation is requested to be filed with CPS annually for each child.

 How to File Your Homeschooling Documentation with CPS